 Cross Connection Terms and Definitions

-Backpressure is when downstream piping pressure is greater than the upstream piping pressure, which reverses the normal flow of water.
+Backpressure is when downstream piping pressure is greater than the water supply pressure, which may result in the reversal of the normal direction of flow.

 Carbonator is a system where carbon dioxide gas and potable water are mixed and pressurized, producing carbonated water to support various types of beverage dispensers.

-Certified Backflow Tester is an individual, who completed either the 40-hour backflow preventer test specialist course or the 8-hour refresher course, successfully passed both written and practical tests and has a valid backflow preventer test specialist certificate with both a certification number and an expiration date.
+Certified Backflow Tester is an individual who maintains a valid backflow preventer test specialist certificate with both a certification number and an expiration date.

 Contaminant is a substance that causes illness or death if ingested; for example, sewage, hazardous chemicals, radioactive waste.

-Downstream Flow means the direction of water flowing out of the valve.
+Downstream Flow means the intended direction of water flowing through a piping system.

 Pollutant is any substance that affects the color or odor of the water, but does not pose a health hazard; for example, food coloring.